ISadir/ISadir/README.md

 🥼💻📊 Data Scientist

-🏎🛸⛱ A fan of motorsports, science fiction, and going to the beach.
+🏎🛸⛱ An enthusiast of motorsports, science fiction, and beach outings.

 📍Jujuy / Córdoba, Argentina